robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 The **derivative** of a function of a real variable measures the sensitivity to change of the function value (output value) with respect to a change in its argument (input value).

+## 2.2 How to calculate the slope of the tangent